JuanERamirez/advice_project/README.md

 ~JER~

-# Getting Started with Create React App
+# Getting Started with this Advice React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: